Gold Mug Awards

 Every 6 weeks a member of the club will be recognised for something they’ve done – whether it be something original, gone above and beyond or just been an awesome Jogger!
 Members will have the chance to nominate someone and a name will then be selected by the committee.
 The winner will be presented with a unique Reading Joggers gold mug.
 Not only is this just any mug, it’s a collectors item!

-Our second winner of the gold mug award goes to Finbarr Morley.
+Our second winner of the April Gold Mug Award goes to Finbarr Morley.
 Finbarr went out of his way last month to help Margriet after she tripped awkwardly during an evening group run in the woods.
 Not only did Finbarr help carry her, he also arranged for his girlfriend Paula to bring a car and take her to the Royal Berkshire Hospital where she was treated for a broken ankle.

 In addition to this they also went back via Tilehurst Triangle to pick up Margriet’s car where Finbarr drove it back before taking Margriet to the hospital!
 Well done and a massive thank you to Finbarr and Paula for helping Margriet in her hour of need!

 We are delighted to announce TWO winners that have been recognised for April’s Gold Mug Award!
 Our first winner is Athur Abbott!
 Arthur has been recognised for all his hard work over the years.
 He has shown continuous dedication and commitment by providing weekly coaching sessions to our members without fail.

 Arthur is one of our longest standing members who is pivotal to the cub and highly contributes his expertise.
 He has created various training plans, offered valuable advice and consistently shares his wealth of knowledge on running techniques with our members.
 He is very supportive and patient, and strives to get the best out of people by helping them maximise their potential in the sport.

 Congratulations and thank you Arthur for everything you do for the club.
 Your help and support is invaluable and has not gone unnoticed!